-Each Form has an opportunity to reflect on their lives, learn to trust one another and pray together.
-Each retreat caters to the particular needs of that Form.
+Each Form has an opportunity to reflect on their lives, learn to trust one another and be contemplative in prayer together.
+Each retreat is inspired by the particular needs of that Form.

 Emmaus at Canterbury is a three-day retreat for Fifth and Sixth Formers that aims to deepen their relationships with themselves, others, and, most importantly, God.
 Through small-group discussions and exercises, students are given the spiritual tools to become closer to God and others.
 The rector and group leaders of the retreat are students, normally Sacristans, and give a majority of the talks.

 This is an optional, overnight retreat for Vth and VIth Form students.